 $nowInLondonTz = Carbon::now('Europe/London'); echo "London Datetime now: ". $nowInLondonTz;

 Print the current timestamps using the code:

 $now = Carbon::now(); echo "Timestamp: ". $now->timestamp;

-These are some examples using the Carbon.
+These are basic examples of using the Carbon library.
 You can explore more about this from their official documentation.